Relying on current sales and current customers is a recipe for fizzling out. Your business can’t just be profitable. It’s also got to be sustainable.

 The average wine consumer will change drastically over the next eight years.
 And this isn’t bad!
 It just means your marketing strategy will have to evolve, too.

-Millennials, born between 1981 and mid-1990’s, are different than previous generations mainly because of their preference for all things digital.
+Millennials (born between 1981 and mid-1990’s) and Generation Z (born in the mid-1990’s to mid-2000’s) are different than previous generations because of their preference for all things digital.

-While Baby Boomers and Generation X grew up with traditional media talking at them – Billboards, radio, TV – where there was zero interaction between brands and consumers, Millennials grew up in the digital age.
-They expect interaction and a personalized experience.
+While Baby Boomers and Generation X grew up with traditional media talking at them – Billboards, radio, TV – where there was zero interaction between brands and consumers, Millennials and Generation Z now expect interaction and a personalized experience.

 Think of a dinner party where the person next to you talks about themselves the entire time and never asks you a question.
-This is how Millennials view most brands.
+This is how Millennials and Generation Z’ers view most brands.

-Now think of the same dinner party where the person next to you asks you questions, and you also ask questions, and it leads to a conversation.
-This is a much more enjoyable dinner party for all involved.
-This is how Millennials want their experiences with brands to be, in real life and online.
+Now think of the same dinner party where the person next to you asks you questions, and you also ask questions and it leads to a conversation.
+This is a much enjoyable dinner party for all involved.
+This is how Millennials and Gen Z want the online brand experience to be.

 In terms of marketing, this means shifting from conventional advertising to content marketing strategies like email marketing and content creation.